stagbl/stagbl/DMStag/Proposal.md

 As with `DMPlex`, `DMLabel` objects will be used to defined subset of points.

+All ghosting is done on an element-wise basis.
+Con: this means more ghost points that are actually required.
+More storage.
+Pros: simpler design and implementation (only specify how many ghost elements you will need, which is 1 until we get to higher order FVM).
+Allows for a lazy first implementation where everything from elements is sent during halo exchanges.
+Also allows for a nice iteration pattern on the local arrays.
+Define a struct which has the correct number of dof, properly labelled (using the canonical "-" in the names!), and then used this to iterate through the local array.

 ## Creation

 Creation Routines mirror those for `DMDA`.